Man arrested after crash, police find cocaine, MDMA and cash in his vehicle

 "Drugs and the associated offending causes significant harm in our community, and typically impacts those who are most vulnerable," Bouterey said.

-"This arrest demonstrates that Police will continue to pursue those who seek to profit from such harm and hold them to account."
+"This arrest demonstrates that police will continue to pursue those who seek to profit from such harm and hold them to account."

-Anyone with information on the sale of illicit drugs or related offending is urged to contact Police on 105, or Crimestoppers anonymously on 0800 555 111.
+Anyone with information on the sale of illicit drugs or related offending is urged to contact police on 105, or Crimestoppers anonymously on 0800 555 111.